-Building an app and wondering about mobile app hosting and where to find the best provider for hosting apps?
+Are you building an app and wondering about mobile app hosting and where to find the best provider for hosting apps?

-- Network infrastructure including web servers;
+- Network infrastructure, including web servers;

 - Database management;